 If your hours vary, estimate what they will be for the semester or term.
 When in doubt, always register for fewer hours.
-You will submit a time sheet at the end of the semester or term, approved by your supervisor, that must prove you worked the number of hours to earn units for which you registered.
+You will submit a document at the end of the semester or term, approved by your supervisor, that must prove you worked the number of hours to earn units for which you registered.

 Can I take WRKX classes more than once?